 Pharma Cooperation Code (PCC)

-Disclosure obligation from 2016
+Disclosure obligation since 2016

 Transparency is the key to the creation of confidence in relations with the general public and patients.
 That is why the European pharmaceutical industry intends in future to disclose the pecuniary benefits provided between the pharmaceutical industry and stakeholders in the healthcare sector.